yorkulibraries/my-libguides-librarians/README.md

 Grab profile boxes from Libguides (until LibGuides builds this into the API)

-This is a temporary solution to a roblem described at [Is it possible to search librarian profiles in LibGuides and embed matches on other pages?](http://libraries.stackexchange.com/questions/650/is-it-possible-to-search-librarian-profiles-in-libguides-and-embed-matches-on-ot)
+This is a temporary solution to a problem described at [Is it possible to search librarian profiles in LibGuides and embed matches on other pages?](http://libraries.stackexchange.com/questions/650/is-it-possible-to-search-librarian-profiles-in-libguides-and-embed-matches-on-ot)

 I asked: